alexdantas/yetris/README.md

   unnecessary `fflush()` calls.
 * [Damon McDougall](https://github.com/dmcdougall) pointed out
   [a serious issue](https://github.com/alexdantas/yetris/issues/1)
-  on the building process, helping the game a lot.
+  on the building process.
+Thanks to him *yetris can be installed on BSD*!

 ## License